These Vegetarian Refried Beans are the perfect way to pack smoky flavor and spice into a simple, crowd-pleasing side dish for your next Mexican meal.

 Instructions

 - Toast the cumin and coriander seeds in a dry pan over low heat until fragrant (30 to 60 seconds).
-Transfer to the bowl of a food processor or blender along with dehydrated pepper, broth and salt.
+Transfer to the bowl of a food processor or blender along with the dehydrated pepper, broth, and salt.
 Puree until liquefied.
 Set aside.

 NOTES